 “We welcome anyone with the willingness to learn, with the willingness to be a special education teacher.
 I think we accommodate more learning styles and more people from diverse backgrounds, which is what we need in special education.
 I think that’s where National recognizes the capability of lots of people that are maybe outside of the bell curve, those that we don’t really think of as a typical college student.”

 Is that you?
 Now that you’ve read about the urgent need in special education and how to become a special education teacher in California through National University’s flexible special education credential programs, are you ready to take on the challenge?
-Learn more about the National University online clear credential program, special education credential programs, and online degrees now.
+Learn more about the National University online special education degrees now.